honath/no-talking-timer/README.md

 ## Changelog

+#### 6/4/2021 - v1.0b (HOTFIX)
+- Made the wording more clear on line 3 in README
+- Added a table of contents
+- Added disclaimer under [Usage](#usage) line 22 in README
+- Added a link back to the top of this README, at the bottom.
+- General link improvements in README

 #### 6/4/2021 - v1.0a (HOTFIX)
 - Slight changes to the README
 - Timer interval was not clearing properly after timer finished.
 This should be resolved now.